 Vaknin views narcissists, including himself, as able to interact with high levels of social skills in situations where impressing someone they look up to is important to them.
 As he says: narcissists appear sociable and socially even highly capable when they are interacting with someone whom they regard as having potential to fulfill their desire for admiration, power and other “narcissistic supplies.”
 At the same time, he points out, once a narcissistic person has begun to devalue the other, self-absorption and deficits in ability to experience empathy emerge.
 These features bear striking resemblance to the features of someone with Aspergers.

-Similarly, Dr. Khalid A. Mansour (the British Arab psychiatrist, not the Black Nationalist friend of President Obama who has ties to a weathy Saudi prince) has proposed in an article in the Pan Arab Journal of Psychiatry that narcissistic personality may merit classification as an autistic spectrum disorder.
+Similarly, Dr. Khalid A. Mansour (a British Arab psychiatrist) has proposed in an article in the Pan Arab Journal of Psychiatry that narcissistic personality may merit classification as an autistic spectrum disorder.